 The percent of charge scale is intended as a visual aid to help simplify reading the state of charge.
-It is scaled for use with the 6 amp charge rate only.
 The percent of charge is based on current drawn by the battery.
 For this reason accuracy will vary with the size and battery type.
-Typically a 28 ampere hour gel cell battery will draw less current at the end of a charge than a 140 ampere hour wet cell battery.
+Typically a 28 ampere hour gell cell battery will draw less current at end of charge then a 140 ampere hour wet cell battery.
 This means that the indication for a fully charged large battery may be slightly less than 100%.